knpuniversity/blog/what-the-rest.rst

     this (e.g. `https://api.foxycart.com/rels/users`_).

 It *seems* that both methods will probably rely on some external documentation.
-This is known as "out-of-band information", which we maybe shouldn't need in theory and isn't RESTful.
+This is known as "out-of-band information", which we shouldn't need in theory.
 But I'd argue that creating an API that's fully self-describing is still very hard, and quite possibly not worth it.

 Some pieces of information could probably be answered globally for your API (e.g.
-Request encoding), like on the HTML API homepage.
-Very literally, you might just say that all endpoints support ``application/json`` perhaps ````application/x-www-form-urlencoded``.
+Request encoding).
+Very literally, you might just say on the homepage of your docs that all endpoints support ``application/json`` and ``application/x-www-form-urlencoded``.

-But usually, we will need to look up a specific API docs page.
+But usually, we will need to look up a specific API docs page for each link.
 For a custom hypermedia approach, the docs *seem* to be for each hypermedia type (right?, wrong?).
 For HAL, since we only have one hypermedia type, we rely entirely on the link ``rel``.
 This could all totally be wrong, but if it is, then how should the client be answering our :ref:`4 questions<blog-what-the-rest-4-missing>`_ for each link?
 If we have docs, how do they know which doc to look at for each link?